chiefenne/JETI_EX_BUS/README.md

  The Jeti telemetry runs via a half-duplex serial communication protocol.
 This means that there is a master (receiver) controlling the data flow and a slave (microcontroller/sensor) which is only allowed to answer upon request from the master.
 The master reserves a 4ms period for this to work.
 Measurments show approximately a 6ms period (see Fig. 4).

  The connection between the board and the sensors is established via [I2C](https://de.wikipedia.org/wiki/I%C2%B2C).
-Four wires are (vcc, gnd, sda, scl) needed to connect each of the sensors.
+Four wires (vcc, gnd, sda, scl) are needed to connect each of the sensors.

-> NOTE: During testing the microcontroller is supplied via USB power (thus no vcc connection between board and receiver) and the Jeti receiver is powered via 4S NiMH batteries.
-They share a common ground.
-In the real application the microcontroller will also be powered via the the battery (through the receiver).

 </br>